Attorney Fees at New Jersey Workers Compensation Lawyer

 Contact Our Workers’ Compensation Lawyers To Discuss Your Rights

-At the Law Offices of Jonathan F. Marshall, in Monmouth County, New Jersey, our workers’ compensation lawyers and staff are committed to providing injured workers with responsive and effective legal services.
+At New Jersey Workers Compensation Lawyer with JFM Law, our attorneys and staff are committed to providing injured workers with responsive and effective legal services.
 If you were injured on the job, it is important to have a lawyer review your claim in order to see that you are being treated fairly.
-Please call 800-999-0897 or email our office to arrange a free consultation.
+Please call 866-916-3549 or email our office to arrange a free consultation.

 Do you have a claim against a person other than your employer for an employment-related injury?
 See Third Party Claims.